 For a taster follow the link HERE for an item about the East India Company in Poplar.

 Please go to the SCHEDULE to see whether this tour is currently on offer, and for booking details.

-MEET: In front of the Ledger Building, JD Wetherspoon Public House, 4 Hertsmere Road E14 4AL (nearest station West India Quay DLR Station).
+MEET: In front of the Ledger Building, JD Wetherspoon Public House, 4 Hertsmere Road E14 4AL (nearest station West India Quay and Canary Wharf DLR Stations).

 Duration: Two hours (approximately).

 If you have any questions about this walk, please contact me